RetroAppleJS/RetroAppleJS.github.io/docs/TOOLS.md

 ### PatternHGR.html

-This tool is designed to study color encoding and dithering capabilities on Apple II HGR graphics.
-Three major constraints must be considered : color limitations (4 colors + black and white), the high-bit color switch and the convolutional color encoding method.
+This tool is designed to demonstrate color encoding and dithering challenges that are typical to Apple II HGR graphics.
+Particularly detrimental to picture quality are the extreme color limitations (4 colors + black and white), a high-bit color switch ruling over an entire byte and the convolutional color encoding itself.

 | bit7 | bit6 | bit5 | bit4 | bit3 | bit2 | bit1 | bit0 |